 3.10-3.30 Adults and students work together to maintain the physical environment of the school, including cleaning of the buildings and grounds.

 3:30 School ends for the day.

-2. There is no school uniform but there is a clothing policy.
+- There is no school uniform but there is a clothing policy.
 We expect students to wear sensible outdoors clothing, of a type that can get dirty or torn.
 Students will be notified of trips off campus where more stylish clothing may be needed.
-Everyone should keep a change of clothes at school as a backup, so they can change when they get wet and muddy
+Students can keep a change of clothes at school as a backup.

-T-shirts that carry advertisements or slogans, particularly references to nihilistic philosophies Hilton or grandmothers going to Bali and bringing back nothing but a lousy T-shirt, are not appropriate.
+- T-shirts that carry advertisements or slogans, particularly references to Kurt Cobain or grandmothers going to Bali and bringing back nothing but a lousy T-shirt, are not appropriate.
 Clothing featuring words that are anagrams of swear words or could be mistaken for swear words are not appropriate.

-5. Mobile phones may not be used by students while on the school property.
-At this stage there is almost no mobile phone coverage anyway.
-Urgent messages to students can be sent via the school office or to the school directly on 5427 0209.
+- Mobile phones may not be used by students while on the school property.
+At this stage there is almost no mobile phone coverage on the Tye Estate anyway.
+Urgent messages to students can be sent via the school office.

-6. Food should not to be brought to school, as we provide morning tea and lunch and snacks in-between.
+- Food should not to be brought to school, as we provide morning tea and lunch.
 Lollies, chewing gum and soft drinks are not to be brought to school at any time.
 We cater for allergies and special diets.